top of page

 someone solves technical problems

-that would otherwise take hours.
+that would otherwise keep you stuck for hours.

 you grow with one another.

-Work suddenly feels light,
+Work suddenly becomes light

-because support is everywhere.
+because support is always possible.

 Concentration without the noise of life.